Are you worried about your child, and how they are coping at school? Are you worried about your own struggles with reading, writing, or maths?

-If you struggle with reading, writing, or maths and you are worried your child isn’t coping at school, learning difficulties can leave us feeling stressed, left out, and unable to progress.
+Learning difficulties can leave us feeling stressed, left out, and unable to progress.

-Learning Difficulty in children can look like:
+Learning difficulties in children can look like:

 In adults, learning difficulties can manifest as:

-Dyslexia – The official UK definition of dyslexia offered by the British Psychological Society is of “a learning difficulty that primarily affects the skills involved in accurate and fluent word reading and spelling.
+Dyslexia: The official UK definition of dyslexia offered by the British Psychological Society is of “a learning difficulty that primarily affects the skills involved in accurate and fluent word reading and spelling.
 Characteristic features of dyslexia are difficulties in phonological awareness, verbal memory and verbal processing speed.”

-Dyspraxia – A common dual diagnosis with ADHD or autism, dyspraxia is also known as ‘developmental coordination disorder’, or DCD.
+Dyspraxia: A common dual diagnosis with ADHD or autism, dyspraxia is also known as ‘developmental coordination disorder’, or DCD.
 As well as causing problems with things like balance, spatial awareness, and hand-eye coordination, it also affects memory and can cause difficulties with remembering and organising time.

-Dysgraphia – This learning difficulty involves the connection between language and motor skills.
+Dysgraphia: This learning difficulty involves the connection between language and motor skills.
 Handwriting, spelling, and putting thoughts on paper can all be a challenge.

 A learning difficulty diagnosis can bring desperately needed awareness and support to you and your family.
 If you are at all worried, why not get in touch to discuss your concerns?